MarquezProject/marquez/README.md

 ## Status

-This project is under active development at [WeWork](https://www.wework.com) and [Datakin](https://twitter.com/DatakinHQ) (in collaboration with many other organizations).
+This project is under active development at [Datakin](https://twitter.com/DatakinHQ) (in collaboration with many other organizations).

 ## Quickstart